I’m getting married this summer.

 That’s for the best, I looked hideously nervous in the video and it embarrasses me to watch.

 But the missus – though she wasn’t quite that yet – looked amazing.
 If you ever get a chance to watch it, you should, to see her and to hear her mom babbling off camera through the whole thing.
 That part is funny.
 Just remember what I said about me; you’ve never seen me quite like that.

 I was so nervous in the hours before the ceremony that my soon-to-be betrothed demanded that I head downstairs, play blackjack, and drink some beer before we go on stage.
 She knew me that well.
-I told you she was the best person I’ve ever known.
+Told ya she was the best person I’ve ever known.

 I got lucky.
-I got lucky to have found my soul one early.
-I got lucky it was her.
+I found my soul one early.
+It was her.
 I got lucky because she feels she’s lucky, too.
 When you get it right the first time, and when you hang in there with each other through all of life’s changes, it’s really something special.
 She’s really something special.

 That was 20 years ago this year.
 We had meant to renew our vows on our 10th anniversary, and even toyed with the idea around 15, but things just never came together.
 Whether it was money, new work schedules, or me being an occasional ass I don’t recall, but it didn’t happen then.

 On July 22nd, 2017, Mr and Mrs C will reaffirm their bond in the city where it all began, near the chapel where it all began, with the promise to begin again.
 I can’t wait.
 She’s worth it.